 Here are answers to some of the things we’re most often asked about gifts in Wills.

-Leaving a gift in your will FAQs
+Leaving a gift in your Will FAQs

 I’ve already made a Will, is it too late to remember Samaritans?